 Dr. Brent Bloomster, a Licensed Psychologist and Licensed Professional Clinical Counselor with Nationwide Children’s Hospital, has been working closely with CJDS students and supporting our teachers since 2014.
 Across his extensive career of over 30 years in the behavioral health field, he has worked with both children and adults in various settings, including in both public and private schools, community mental health agencies, a residential treatment center, and a community corrections facility.
 Brent holds a Ph.D. in Counselor Education with Doctoral Equivalence in Psychology from The Ohio State University, a B.A. in Psychology from Taylor University and a Master’s Degree of Education in Counselor Education from Temple University.
 “Dr. B,” as he is affectionately known to CJDS students and teachers, delights in seeing the investment that goes into each student’s education at CJDS and supporting staff in their efforts to educate the whole child.
 Drawing on a variety of areas of training, Brent works with CJDS students individually, in small groups and in whole classes, in addition to consulting with faculty one-on-one and in small groups.
 He has a love of humor, adventure, outdoors, travel, nature, wildlife, bicycling, and camping.
 He enjoys basketball and tennis, board games, and singing.
 Originally not fond of heights and water, he turned this around and has participated in rappelling, high ropes courses, and whitewater canoeing.
 Married for over three decades, he is a parent of three young adults and now a grandparent!

-Carol Cohen – General Studies, 4th Grade
+Carol Cohen – General Studies, 3rd and 4th Grade

 Carol brings to CJDS 25 years of teaching experience, primarily preschool through fifth grade.
 She holds a Bachelor of Science degree in Early Childhood Education from The Ohio State University.
 Carol has been an educator in the Jewish community teaching a variety of learners, including preschoolers, elementary students, teens and adults.
 From a young age, Carol has always loved watching learning unfold before her eyes and considers it a gift to be a part of the process.
 Carol appreciates deeply how CJDS combines three of the most important things to her - joy, empathy, and honesty.
 She believes that teachers play a vital role in helping students discover their perfectly unique and beautiful gifts and showing them how they can share their gifts with others.
 Off campus, Carol loves cooking, creating jewelry, gardening, entertaining, and spending time with her husband Scott and their two sons, Jacob and Evan.